SESYNC-ci/sesync-ci.github.io/README.md

 ├── Gemfile                          instructions for Jekyll ├── Gemfile.lock                     don't really know ...
 ├── README.md                        this README
-├── _category_pages                  a Jekyll collection called "category_pages"
-│   ├── FAQ.md                         a page for each category listing all │   ├── blog.md                        posts in that category--do not confuse
+├── _category                        a Jekyll collection called "category" │   ├── FAQ.md                         a page for each category listing all │   ├── blog.md                        posts in that category--do not confuse
 │   ├── lessons.md                     category tags with this collection (whose
 │   └── quickstart.md                  purpose is to render each category_page)
-├── _config.yml                      top level site variables and configuration ├── _includes                        html snippets to include in layouts │   ├── block.html                     for post pre-views on landing page │   ├── footer.html                    the SESYNC footer for the landing page │   └── title.html                     the title on each cateogry_page
+├── _tag                             a Jekyll collection called "tag" │   ├── ...                            one .md file per tag with no content ├── _config.yml                      top level site variables and configuration ├── _includes                        html snippets to include in layouts │   ├── description.md                 a snippet builder │   ├── footer.html                    the SESYNC footer for the landing page │   ├── tag.html                       implements [/tags] page
+│   └── title.html                     the title on each cateogry_page
-├── _layouts                         html templates for conversion of md files │   ├── category.html                  for each category_page
+├── _layouts                         html templates for conversion of md files │   ├── category.html                  for each category
+│   ├── tag.html                       for each tag
 │   ├── default.html                   ... i've got nothing to add here
 │   └── landing.html                   for the landing page
 ├── _posts                           ALL CONTENT (except images) GOES IN HERE │   ├── YYYY-MM-DD-post-title.md       USE THIS FORMAT FOR ALL POSTS │   └── etc...
-├── assets                           the CSS and images │   ├── css                            the CSS ...
+├── _drafts                          ANY DRAFT GOES IN HERE (unpublished) │   ├── draft-title.md                 USE THIS FORMAT FOR ALL POSTS ├── assets                           the CSS and images │   ├── css                            the CSS ...
 │   │   ├── _sesync.scss                 variables for SESYNC colors, etc.